stratapp/stratapp-website/_blog/atlassian-thought-of-it-stratapp-s-done-it-social-with-structure.md

 feature_image: ''

 ---
-Without structure, social collaboration can quickly become a firehose of noise and distraction.
+Without structure, social collaboration can quickly become a fire-hose of noise and distraction.

 ## Stride’s Big Idea